 Will I be able to find a site without a reservation?

 The best way to ensure you have a campsite when you arrive is to make a reservation at recreation.gov.
 First-come, first-served sites are limited at park campgrounds; view the campground page for more information.

 What campground is recommended?

-Lassen has 8 campgrounds ranging from primitive and remote to developed and easier accessed; the smallest at 18 sites to the largest at 179 sites.
+Lassen has seven campgrounds ranging from primitive and remote to developed and easier accessed.
+The smallest at 17 sites to the largest at 179 sites.
 All campsites have picnic tables, fire rings, and bear-proof storage lockers.
 Visit the campground page for more detailed information.